 - 1.01 WORK INCLUDED - A. The work of this Section shall include, but is not limited to, the following: - 1.
-Selection and design of vibration isolation elements for mechanical piping, ductwork and rotating equipment - 2.
+Vibration isolation elements for plumbing piping and rotating equipment - 2.
 Equipment isolation bases - 3.
 Flexible connectors - 4.
-Seismic restraint and anchorage calculations - 5.
-Seismic restraints for isolated and non-isolated equipment, piping and ductwork - Supervision and inspection of installed vibration isolators, seismic restraints, anchorage and associated hardware
+Seismic restraints for isolated and non-isolated equipment and piping - 5.
+Supervision and inspection of installed vibration isolators, seismic restraints, anchorage and associated hardware